LennonLab/mutual-dorm/README.md

 CompuPresently, the spatial model is configured to run only for certain parameters.

+Initially, A and B cells are placed in the middle of the simulation plane within a certain radius surrounded by medium, which actively secretes $R_C$.
+Once the simulation begins,

 ![cell field gif](CompuCell3D/screenshots/MutualDorm_cc3d_08_30_2021_17_26_37/cellfield.gif)

+*CompuCell3D animation of the spatial model showing dynamics over 1000 timesteps of A (blue) and B (green) cells, as well as dormant A (red) and B (yellow) cells, on a 2-dimensional plane.
+Black edges are present to distinguish between cells.*

 ![cell densities plot](CompuCell3D/screenshots/MutualDorm_cc3d_08_30_2021_17_26_37/celldensities.png)

+*Densities of all cell types of the animated simulation above.
+The colors of the curves match the colors of the cells.*

 ## Future Directions